Home » Project Information » What was being done? » Bridge History

 Toll booths on Hayden Island.
 Tolls were collected to pay off the construction of the second bridge span until 1966.

-Replacing the bridge will increase safety and
+Replacing the bridge would increase safety and

 help ease congestion